-Key Forecast Assumptions
+Key Forecast Assumptions, Risks and Sensitivities

 Financial forecasts take into consideration ICBC's plans to address the key strategic risks facing the organization and changes in the external environment.
 Typical of other property and casualty insurance companies, ICBC faces material risks in the execution of its strategy and conduct of operations.
 The Board of Directors, the Board Committees and the Executive Leadership Team review these material risks and also financial market risk, as part of their governance and oversight function.
 Within the next three years, ICBC will continue to address material risks.
-This includes continuing to evaluate and strengthen our information security system controls to protect against cybersecurity incidents (such as inappropriate access to systems or data and/or inappropriate disclosure of personal information) and continuing to leverage the use of our core operational systems as part of evolving our business model.
-Leadership development and succession planning also continues to support our business continuity plans for earthquake preparedness should this crisis scenario materialize.
-Based on these plans, assumptions were developed (see below) and used to develop the financial forecasts on page 15.
+This includes continuing to evaluate and strengthen information security system controls to protect against cybersecurity incidents (such as inappropriate access to systems or data and/or inappropriate disclosure of personal information) and continuing to leverage the use of core operational systems as part of evolving ICBC's business model.
+Leadership development and succession planning also continue to support the business model.
+Finally, like other B.C.
+Crown corporations, ICBC will ensure it has the appropriate business continuity plans for earthquake preparedness should this crisis scenario materialize.

+Based on these plans, the following assumptions were developed and incorporated into the financial forecasts on page 15.

-- The summary financial outlook is based on the status quo business model and the company's expected investment in the renewal of existing systems. - These results reflect the overall operations of the business, including Basic and Optional insurance and non-insurance activities and are prepared based on current legislative, regulatory, accounting and judicial frameworks. - For the 2017/18 2019/20 period, rate changes are assumed for both the Basic and Optional insurance businesses.
-Any proposed changes to Basic insurance rates are subject to BCUC regulatory approval. - Investment income, as shown, includes the expected interest, dividends, and other income and realized gains/losses from the investment portfolio. - Claims incurred reflect current claims trends, vehicle population growth and inflation. - Prior years' claims reflect changes in the discounted value of unpaid claims. - 2016/17 forecast includes an estimate for the 2016/17 pension and post-retirement actuarial loss. - The transfer of Optional capital to the Government of British Columbia, and the transfer of Optional income and capital to the Basic business, is based on legislation and/or regulation. - Changes in unrealized gains and losses continue to impact Other Components of Equity in 2016/17 2019/20 until proposed changes in the accounting standard are in effect. - The amount of Driver Penalty Point premiums and/or Driver Risk Premiums included in the summary outlook is based on current estimates.
+• The summary financial outlook is based on the status quo business model and the company's expected investment in the renewal of existing systems.

+- These results reflect the overall operations of the business, including Basic and Optional insurance and non-insurance activities and are prepared based on current legislative, regulatory, accounting and judicial frameworks. - For the 2017/18 2019/20 period, rate changes are assumed for both the Basic and Optional insurance businesses.
+Any proposed changes to Basic insurance rates are subject to BCUC regulatory approval. - Investment income, as shown, includes the expected interest, dividends, and other income and realized gains/losses from the investment portfolio. - Claims incurred reflect current claims trends, vehicle population growth and inflation. - Prior years' claims reflect changes in the discounted value of unpaid claims. - The transfer of Optional capital to the Government of British Columbia, and the transfer of Optional income and capital to the Basic business, is based on legislation and/or regulation. - Changes in unrealized gains and losses continue to impact Other Components of Equity in 2017/18 2019/20 until upcoming changes in accounting standards are in effect. - 2017/18 2019/20 does not include any savings from the recently completed Independent Review due to timing and decisions to be made.
+Any potential changes will be incorporated into future service plans.